gitairman/websockets-article/README.md

 3. **Bidirectional Data Transfer:** With the WebSocket connection established, both the client and server can send messages to each other at any time, without waiting for a request from the other party.
 This bidirectional communication allows for real-time data exchange.

-What are they used for?
+# What are WebSockets used for?
 WebSockets are employed in various applications requiring real-time communication and low-latency data transfer.
 Below are some common use cases:

 ```mermaid